 All applicants must have a minimum of a bachelor’s degree from an accredited institution.

-Submit all application materials to: Master of Arts in Applied Behavior Analysis, Attention Debbie Pierce, Spalding University, 845 South Third Street, Louisville, KY 40203-2188.
+Submit all application materials to: Master of Science in Applied Behavior Analysis, Attention Debbie Pierce, Spalding University, 845 South Third Street, Louisville, KY 40203-2188.

 1. Graduate Application and $30 nonrefundable fee made payable to Spalding University.

 b.
-For Financial Aid information contact Vickie Montgomery, Graduate Student Financial Aid Officer (email@example.com), Office of Enrollment Services/Financial Aid, Spalding University, 845 South Third Street, Louisville, KY 40203-2188, 502-873-4330, firstname.lastname@example.org.
+For Financial Aid information contact Michelle Standridge, Graduate Student Financial Aid Officer (email Michelle), 845 South Third Street, Louisville, KY 40203-2188, 502-873-4333.
 Or apply online via the Free Application for Federal Student Aid Form (FAFSA), www.fafsa.ed.gov.

 3. Three letters of recommendation from professional or academic sources familiar with your background and experiences in relation to your application for the ABA graduate program.
-Please click on ABA Letter of Recommendation Forms to download or contact the ABA Graduate Office at the information in 1 a.
+Please click Recommendation Form to download or contact the ABA Graduate Office (see information in 1 a).